-This article describes how to reference table parameters within a Rule such as the variables and variable sets that appear in the rows and columns of the table.
+This article describes how to reference table parameters within a Rule such as the data set variables and variable sets that appear in the rows and columns of the table.

-Following the naming conventions of Displayr’s sister product, Q, row questions are referred to as blue questions and column questions are referred to as brown questions due to the input colors in Q’s interface.
+Following the naming conventions of Displayr’s sister product, Q, row variable sets are referred to as blue questions and column variable sets are referred to as brown questions due to the input colors in Q’s interface.

 In this example, the following would return the names of the input variable sets in our table:

 Note, if the table is not a crosstab then the latter will return RAW DATA or SUMMARY according to the table setup.

 We can also access details about these variable sets by using